Travel to Brazil

 Dinner is not included today (and is not served on the flight to Campo Grande), but easily gotten at the “Food Court” in the airport before or after the flight, depending on the flight schedule.

-You’ll have your best chances of finding Giant Anteater and Ocelot on game drives and during nightspotting in this area.
+You’ll have your best hopes of finding Giant Anteater and Ocelot on game drives and during nightspotting in this area.
 Even Jaguar, Maned Wolf, and South American Tapir are sometimes encountered.
 Fazenda San Francisco has extensive native forest, wetlands, and grasslands, but it’s also a working ranch with cattle pastures and vast rice fields.
 The owner and staff work very hard to preserve wildlife, particularly to protect the rare mammals, especially the cats, both Jaguar and Ocelot.
 Blue-and-yellow Macaws, parrots, parakeets, toucans, and toucanets are plentiful right around the lodge and are extremely habituated.
 You’ll go on game drives in the evening and at dawn for the best action and enjoy breaks on the lodge grounds during the warm part of the day.

 Spend the last morning photographing the resident macaws and other photogenic species.
 If the light is not ideal, or the group prefers, you can take a drive to the river for some action there!